Best Practices in Online Teaching & Learning

 Online Course Planning/Evaluation Rubrics

 -- An online course rubric can be valuable in planning the development of a new course or improving an existing one.
-There are many rubrics available, and links to two excellent ones are included below: the CSU Chico ROI and the Quality Matters rubric.
+There are many rubrics available, and links to three excellent ones are included below: the new rubric from the state Online Education Initiative, the CSU Chico ROI rubric, and the Quality Matters rubric.

 CSU Chico Rubric for Online Instruction (ROI) Information